pbv/codex/doc/USER-GUIDE.md

 `languages`

-:   List all allowed languages for this exercise; e.g.:
+:   List all allowed languages for the exercise; e.g.:

     ```
     languages: [c, java, python, haskell]